kragen/dernocua/text/veskeno-exploration.md

     ;      DAC:       02               BYTE #X02                  ; OBJECT-NOT-LIST-ERROR
     ;      DAD:       55               BYTE #X55                  ; RCX

+(See file `open-coded-primitives.md` for a more complete dissection of some SBCL output.)

 I’m not quite sure where to start with this.
 This looks like a type test, with the type tag 7 in the low four bits of a pointer, and the place it’s jumping to claims to signal an “OBJECT-NOT-LIST-ERROR”: